 Safer Internet Day is organised in the UK by the UK Safer Internet Centre in February of each year to promote the safe and responsible use of online technology and mobile phones for children and young people.

 Here are some resources for parents to use at home with their children to help begin an open dialogue about using the Internet.

-In our classrooms and in the Discovery Room, we are reminded of the safety promises we have made with bright and colourful posters.
-Every half term we are reminded of these rules in our E-Safety Assembly where we tackle issues such as sharing information, cyberbullying and safe research.
+In our classrooms, we are reminded of the safety promises we have made with bright and colourful posters.
+Every term we are reminded of these rules in our Online Safety Assembly where we tackle issues such as sharing information, cyberbullying and safe research.

 Pupils are encouraged to share any worries about what they see, do or experience online with a trusted adult.
 This includes your teachers at school.

 We would also like to recommend that any major concerns are reported to CEOP or by contacting Childline on 0800 1111 or at www.childline.org.uk